RichardMandle/bimolpes/README.md

 Numpy, Mayavi, scipy, Gaussian G16, access to a HPC<br>

 # What it does, and how it does it:
-Bimolpes works in either `write` or `read` mode. <br>
+Bimolpes works in either `write`, `read` or `plot` mode.
+Argument parsing is done by the BimolPESParser class in the command_parser.py module.
+Some default values are stored (and can be edited) in `config.ini`<br><br>

 With `python bimolpes.py write`:<br>
-This takes an initial geometry (molecule #1; Gaussian .log file specified as `-inp`) which is optimised at some level, and generates a user specified set of translation coordinates (`-x` `-y` or `-z`: either supply two values, min:max, or one, -val:val) The resolution is controlled with the `-res` flag; the analysis code is written in such a way that you can combine an initial low resolution grid with higher resolution scans over volumes of interest.<br><br>
+This takes an initial geometry (molecule #1; Gaussian .log file specified as `-inp`) which is optimised at some level, and generates a user specified set of translation coordinates (`-x` `-y` or `-z`: either supply two values, min:max, or one, -val:val) The resolution is controlled with the `-res` flag; you can supply 1 (x=y=z), 2 (x, y=z) or 3 (x, y, z) values hee.
+The analysis code is written in such a way that you can combine an initial low resolution grid with higher resolution scans over volumes of interest, so a first pass with `-res` =1 or =2 is fine .<br><br>

-If you don't really know what spacings you want then you can pass the `-est` flag; this reads the geometry in your input file (`-inp`) and finds the min/max values for x/y/z.
-The Van derWaals radii is added to each point (according to the atom type), along with a user supplied additional displacement for each dimension (`-est_x`, `-est_y`, `-est_z` - all default to zero). <br><br>
+If you don't really know what spacings you want then you can pass the `-est` flag; this reads the geometry in your input file (`-inp`) and finds the min/max values for x/y/z; the displacement used is 2x these x/y/z values plus the Van derWaals radii according to the atom type in question.
+Additionally, the user can supply an additional displacement for each dimension (`-est_x`, `-est_y`, `-est_z` - all default to zero). <br><br>

 A second copy of the molecule (molecule #2; gaussian .log file is given by `-inp2` or is the same as #1 by default) is imposed at each translation coordinate, provided it doesn't fall foul of our minimum and maximum atomic seperation cutoffs (min_dist, max_dist). <br><br>